 Intraventricular "arachnoid" cysts represent a number of different simple cystic structures, differing only in the histology of the wall.

-Other cysts are lined by ependyma (known as ependymal cysts) and are lined by tall columnar epithelium, whereas still others are lined by cuboidal choroidal cells 6.
+Other cysts are lined by ependyma (known as ependymal cysts) and are lined by tall columnar epithelium, whereas still others are lined with cuboidal choroidal cells 6.

 Intraventricular simple cysts have appearances similar to arachnoid cysts elsewhere (except for their location).
 They follow CSF on all modalities and sequences and have a very thin or imperceptible wall.
 They are most frequently encountered in the trigone of the lateral ventricles 6.

-MRI is the modality of choice to fully characterise these lesions.
+MRI is the modality of choice to fully characterize these lesions.
 The cysts, regardless of histology, will follow CSF on all sequences and demonstrate no enhancement or restricted diffusion.
-On high resolution images (e.g. FIESTA / CISS) and even on good quality spin echo T2 images, the thin cyst wall may be visible.
+On high-resolution images (e.g. FIESTA / CISS) and even on good quality spin echo T2 images, the thin cyst wall may be visible.

 Treatment and prognosis

 Intraventricular arachnoid cysts are non-neoplastic, benign and usually asymptomatic.
 If large and/or thought to be symptomatic, these cysts can be fenestrated endoscopically 3-4.

 The differential diagnosis is essentially that of other intraventricular cyst lesions including 6: